Semi-universality of CFT$_d$ entropy at large spin: Details of 3d analysis

 \subsection{Illustration of $\delta$ function like behaviour about the equator in $d=3$}

-As we have explained in the main text (see around \eqref{hyu}), the partition function density ${\cal L}$ is highly localized around the equator, but the functional form of this localization is non-universal in $d=3$ (see around \eqref{hyu}).
-In this subsection we take one example of this profile (we assume that ${\cal L} \propto \gamma^3$, the first term in \eqref{hyu}), and carefully explain that, in this case, ${\cal L}$, tends to a delta function localized around the equator in $d=3.$
+As we have explained in the main text, the partition function density ${\cal L}$ is highly localized around the equator, but the functional form of this localization is non-universal in $d=3$ (see around \eqref{hyu}).
+In this subsection we take one example of this profile (we assume that ${\cal L} \propto \gamma^3$, the first term in \eqref{hyu}), and carefully explain that ${\cal L}$ tends to a delta function localized around the equator in $d=3.$

 Consider the integral

 for some function $g_\omega(\theta,\phi)$ with a regular $\omega\to 1$ limit.
 The key point is that, in the $\omega\to 1$ limit, the dominant contribution to the integral arises from the region near $\theta=\pi/2$.